jreisinger/docs/data/notes/Φιλοσοφία/logic.md

 * common sense logic
 * Aristotelian logic

+## Syllogism

+basic form of deductive argument, e.g.:

+1. Major proposition: "Rational animals are mortal."
+2. Minor proposition: "Socrates is a rational animal."
+3. Conclusion: "Therefore Socrates is mortal."

+Syllogism connects the subject ("Socrates") and predicate ("mortal") terms of its conclusion through its middle term ("rational animal") in its two propositions.
+The first of which states a general principle and the second brings a particular case under that principle.
+The conclusion then demonstrates the result of applying the general principle to the particular case.

 ## Logical expressions

 Term (understanding): the subject or predicate of a proposition, expressing a